 Mesopotamian mythology and religious beliefs where practiced by Sumerians, Semitic Akkadians, Assyrians, Babylonians and the Chaldeans whom occupied ancient Mesopotamia.
-Even though the Sumerian religion is regarded as the oldest or even origin of the later developed Mesopotamian mythos, this article focuses on them congruently.
+Even though the Sumerian religion is regarded as the oldest or even origin of the later developed Mesopotamian mythology, this article focuses on them congruently.

-Ancient Mesopotamia encompassed modern day Iraq, Northern Syrian and Eastern Turkey, it was the land between the rivers Tigris and Euphrates.
+Ancient Mesopotamia and Mesopotamian mythology encompassed modern day Iraq, Northern Syrian and Eastern Turkey, it was the land between the rivers Tigris and Euphrates.
 The belief systems of ancient Mesopotamia as well as the people are though by contemporary scholars to have dominated the area from the time span of circa 4000 b.c. until 10 a.d. (timeline according to secular historians)

-Some historians, such as Jean Bottero, claim that the Mesopotamian mythos is the world’s oldest religion, however there is no complete text to give us all the details of how this religion was formed or even practiced early on.
+Some historians, such as Jean Bottero, claim that the Mesopotamian mythology is the world’s oldest religion, however there is no complete text to give us all the details of how this religion was formed or even practiced early on.
 Secular historians give a beginning timeframe for their works, theoretically, as early as circa 4000 b.c.
 We do have many cuneiform and clay tablets and archaeological fragments that piece together certain aspects from different timeframes.

 The ancient Mesopotamian people where very religious and represented many of their beliefs and daily practices on their artifacts.
 These fragments contain clues and indications to many of their mythological and religious practices.

 Archaeological evidence support that the Sumerians where incredibly technologically advanced; other then inventing the first known writings, they had mathematics, wheeled vehicles, astronomy, astrology, law, medicine, advanced agriculture, civil law, social structure and architecture as early as circa 2500-3000 b.c. (timeline according to secular historians)